loning/the-math/docs/psi-collapse-zfc/chapter-04-collapse-genesis-empty-set.md

 The classical paradox: "How can nothing exist?" dissolves when we understand:

 - ∅ is not "nothing existing"
-- ∅ is the collapse pattern of consciousness attempting to observe nothing
+- ∅ is the collapse pattern of observer attempting to observe nothing
 - It exists as a pattern, not as nothing
 - The paradox arises from confusing the pattern with what it represents